- Amusement park owners and operators have a duty to protect you while you’re on their property.

 How Negligence Causes Amusement Park Injuries

-- Poor ride or waterslide designs that create unsafe conditions
+- Faulty ride or waterslide designs that inherently pose danger.

 Common Amusement Park Injuries

-- Soft tissue injuries – e.g., torn muscles, ligaments, and tendons
+- Soft tissue damage, such as torn muscles, ligaments, and tendons.

 Why Amusement Parks Will Work to Escape Blame in Georgia Injury Lawsuits